Administration and Staff

 Thesis Style Reader.
 Chris Alford completed undergraduate studies in music history/music literature at both the University of Tennessee, Knoxville, and the Victoria University of Manchester, England.
 He later earned a Master’s Degree in Musicology from Northwestern University in Evanston, Illinois.
 Chris completed the Doctor of Worship Studies program at the Institute for Worship Studies and graduated with the Institute’s inaugural “Alpha” class in the spring of 2002, with a thesis focus area on the church, worship, and contemporary culture.
 After nearly twenty years in music ministry, Chris now pastors Epiclesis: An Ancient-Future Faith Community in Sacramento, California, considered the first church start built on Webberian, Ancient-Future principles.

-Administrative Support Coordinator.
+Director of Advancement.
 Dianna Andrews is an ordained minister with the Wesleyan Church and holds a B.A. in Christian Counseling from John Wesley College in High Point, NC.
 She has completed academic classes toward the Master of Arts in Ministry at Indiana Wesleyan University.
 She is married to Lieutenant Commander Dennis Andrews, a US Navy Chaplain who is in his 12th year of service.
 Dianna has served in ministry with her husband for 24 years and they have traveled around the world with the military.
 They live in St Johns, FL.
 They have a son who is a freshman at Southern Wesleyan University, Central, SC; and a daughter who is a junior at Houghton Wesleyan College, Houghton, NY.

-Director of Audio/Visual Technology.
+Coordinator of Audio/Visual Technology.
 Cortlandt Bender, was born and raised in Denver, Colorado, and has degrees in Music with emphasis in Voice and Conducting from Tarkio College in Missouri and California Institute of the Arts.
 He has done postgraduate work at Westminster Choir College, Fuller Seminary, Church Divinity School of the Pacific, The Aspen Institute and the Robert E. Webber Institute for Worship Studies.
 He studied and taught at UCLA for 7 years.
 He has worked as a conductor, singer, actor, composer, producer, stage director and teacher.
 Cort has been a church musician for 40+ years and has been working as a consultant in the use of arts in worship, media, and pre-architectural design for over 30 years.
 His visual art design has been featured in Modern Liturgy Magazine and Creator Magazine.
 Cort conducted the musicals, operas and oratorios.
 He is a published composer.
 He is a member of SAG, AEA, and NAAL.
 He and his wife, Annette have been married for 47 years and have two daughters and one grandson.
 Cort is Minister of Music at Church of the Epiphany in San Carlos, CA.

 Dr. Darrell Harris